Wizard was created by Stan Lee, Larry Lieber and Jack Kirby.

 The Wizard orchestrated a jailbreak to gain control of Carnage, but discovered that he could not control the beast, because its host Cletus Kasady had been lobotomised.
 After having the symbiote nearly kill him due to a failed attempt to control the creature, Wizard secured Kasady to a sound cage with Klaw's help to turn off Carnage.
 Wizard then decided to transfer the symbiote to someone's brain that he can control, and that person ended up being Dr. Malus.

 With Malus under Wizard's control as Carnage and the Frightful Four assembled, the team led a raid on city hall.
-During the raid, the team discovered that Mayor J. Jonah Jameson had been moved to a secure bunker and Spider-Man and his Spider-Minions were there, armed and ready for battle.
+During the raid, the team discovered that Mayor J. Jonah Jameson had been moved to a secure bunker and Spider-Man (secretly with the mind of Doctor Octopus after switching bodies with the latter) and his Spider-Minions were there, armed and ready for battle.

 During the ensuing battle, Wizard was thrown out of the window by Spider-Man, After crashing onto the street below, Spider-Man brought up The Wizard to the roof to arrest him.
 Trying to get the upper hand, Wizard read into his mind and discovered that he was actually Doctor Octopus.
 Shocked that his identity was revealed, Spider-Man dropped Wizard onto the street below again.
-The Frightful Four raid continued to go downhill from there, as Carnage killed Klaw and the subsequent sonic explosion ripped the symbiote from Dr. Malus and attached itself to Wizard.
+The Frightful Four raid continued to go downhill from there, as Carnage killed Klaw by ripping his sonic form apart and the subsequent sonic explosion ripped the symbiote from Dr. Malus and attached itself to Wizard.